rwang23/Technical-Book/TechnicalQuestions/OperatingSystem.md

 Starvation and livelock are much less common a problem than deadlock, but are still problems that every designer of concurrent software is likely to encounter.

 ####Starvation
 Starvation describes a situation where a thread is unable to gain regular access to shared resources and is unable to make progress.
-This happens when shared resources are made unavailable for long periods by "greedy" threads.
+This happens when shared resources are made unavailable for long periods by "greedy" or higher priority threads.
 For example, suppose an object provides a synchronized method that often takes a long time to return.
 If one thread invokes this method frequently, other threads that also need frequent synchronized access to the same object will often be blocked.

-####Deadlock
+###Deadlock
 Deadlock, the ultimate form of starvation, occurs when two or more threads are waiting on a condition that cannot be satisfied.
 Deadlock most often occurs when two (or more) threads are each waiting for the other(s) to do something.

-####How to solve deadlock
+###How to solve deadlock
-- design system so that deadlock is impossible
-- avoid
-- check for deadlock peridically
-- recover by killing a deadlocked process and release its resource

-####Livelock
+####Lock Ordering
+Deadlock occurs when multiple threads need the same locks but obtain them in different order.

+If you make sure that all locks are always taken in the same order by any thread, deadlocks cannot occur.
+Look at this example:
+####Lock Timeout
+Another deadlock prevention mechanism is to put a timeout on lock attempts meaning a thread trying to obtain a lock will only try for so long before giving up.
+####Deadlock Detection
+Deadlock detection is a heavier deadlock prevention mechanism aimed at cases in which lock ordering isn't possible, and lock timeout isn't feasible.

+Every time a thread takes a lock it is noted in a data structure (map, graph etc.) of threads and locks.
+Additionally, whenever a thread requests a lock this is also noted in this data structure.

+When a thread requests a lock but the request is denied, the thread can traverse the lock graph to check for deadlocks

+###Livelock
 A thread often acts in response to the action of another thread.
 If the other thread's action is also a response to the action of another thread, then livelock may result.
 Livelocked threads are unable to make further progress.
 However, the threads are not blocked — they are simply too busy responding to each other to resume work.
 This is comparable to two people attempting to pass each other in a corridor: Livelock occurs when two people meet in a narrow corridor, and each tries to be polite by moving aside to let the other pass, but they end up swaying from side to side without making any progress because they always both move the same way at the same time

 ###Blockingqueue